 When I first walked through this house while on my house-hunting trip, I was a little puzzled by the gigantic, low-ceilinged room upstairs.
 It was billed as a bedroom, and I suppose it could be used as one, but it was not your normal bedroom.
 However, I knew that it would make a perfect playroom for little people if we bought the house.
 And so a playroom it became.

 There were the usual problems: Ugly carpet and old paint.
 After two years of living here, the playroom finally took priority on the list of home improvements.
 I painstakingly chose a paint color in September and painted the entire room in early October (along with the living room–I was on a roll!).
 In late October we worked on painting the existing trim, and the first week in November the new carpet was installed.
-The week before Thanksgiving, Joel worked on painting the baseboards (which we found in the closet, never having been put up) and the day before Thanksgiving, he and I did our best to nail the baseboards up, which is much more difficult than it looks!
+The week before Thanksgiving, my husband worked on painting the baseboards (which we found in the closet, never having been put up) and the day before Thanksgiving, he and I did our best to nail the baseboards up, which is much more difficult than it looks!
 The girls and I then went through all of the toys, gave a healthy amount to the Goodwill pile and finally put the room back together.
-And then I baked pies.
+And then I baked a pear pie.

 Like much of my house—especially the upstairs portion—this room hadn’t seen much TLC in a good decade or more.
 The carpet was in okay shape, but it was pink and stained.
 The wall was an awful steel blue color, and even worse, it had been painted with impossible-to-clean flat paint.
 Ugh.
 And then there are the stencils.
 So much to fix.

 This is the view from standing in the doorway.
 The first third of the room is normal ceiling height, and then we have a lovely stenciled support beam which I can stand under with a little more than an inch to spare (I’m 5’9″) and the ceilings just get lower and lower from there.
 Which is perfect for a playroom inhabited by little people.